akaswen/studio_manager_app/README.md

 - allow user to enter multiple phone numbers
 - autoprefixer
 - test on different browsers
+- add a static page with contact and location
+- show pages organize students by either date wait listed or name

 #left to figure out
 - lesson functionality